elsampsa/valkka-examples/docs/_build/html/_sources/intro.txt

 Valkka is in early beta stage.
 Even so, you can do lot of stuff with it - all the things we have promised here in the intro, at least.
 Check out the tentative project timetable :ref:`here<timetable>`

+Valkka examples, i.e. the python3 code is MIT licensed.

-Valkka is open source software, licensed under the GNU Affero General Public License.
+The underlying cpp library is open source software, licensed under the GNU Affero General Public License.
 We also offer other licenses (mostly LGPL).
+Check out also the Valkka library cpp project site `here. <https://github.com/elsampsa/valkka-core>`_